LegendApp/presentation-local-first/slides/slides.md

         theme: 'dark'
     }
     tags: ['admin']
-});
+}) // Proxy

-const settings$ = user$.settings; // Proxy
+const settings$ = user$.settings // Proxy
-const theme$ = settings$.theme; // Proxy
+const theme$ = settings$.theme // Proxy
 ```

 <!--
 As you dot through an object it creates a Proxy for each child dynamically.
-It doesn't modify the data at all - it just wraps it with functions to allow change tracking.
+It doesn't modify the data at all - an observable is a Proxy that wraps the raw data with functions for change tracking.
 -->

 ---